 Thema – the subject category scheme for a global book trade

-Thema is a new global subject classification system for books, which has already gathered wide international participation.
+Thema is a new global subject classification system for books, which has already gathered wide international participation and adoption.

 Thema version 1.2 NEW

 Thema version 1.2 was released at the end of May 2016.
 Not all resources are available yet, but translations, mappings and other material will be made available here as they are completed.
 The new version contains around 125 new subject categories and 150 new national extension qualifiers, but retains full backward compatibility with version 1.1.
 Every language also includes minor refinements to the wording of headings to make meanings clearer.

 - Executive briefing – a high-level overview of Thema (PDF)